Swright88/extending-testing/phase1/02_equivalence_partitioning.md

   * At least 1 number
 * For the first, anything less than 7 should be the same, but 0 characters could be worth including as a special case
-* For each of the other three, it's when there are 0 of that type of character present
+* For each of the other three, it's invalid when there are 0 of that type of character present
 * Create passwords that are otherwise valid, satisfying all the other rules apart from the one rule we're testing
 * Create passwords that don't satisfy >1 of the rules at the same time e.g. too